Petraeus relationship leads to book, scandal for Broadwell

 Playing along, Broadwell quipped: "He can turn water into bottled water."

 Broadwell has remained in the news recently.
-Earlier this month, she donated a parachute jump she had scheduled for her birthday to a wounded veteran, said Debbie Williams, co-director of The Patriot Charities, a nonprofit that helps wounded service members and their families.

-Broadwell also authored an article for "Newsweek" magazine this month called "General David Petraeus' Rules for Living."
+Earlier this month, she donated a parachute jump she had scheduled for her birthday to a wounded veteran, according to the Charlotte Observer newspaper.
+She also authored an article for "Newsweek" magazine called "General David Petraeus's Rules for Living."

 No. 5: "We all will make mistakes.
 The key is to recognize them and admit them, to learn from them, and to take off the rear view mirrors - drive on and avoid making them again."

-(Additional reporting by David Ingram, John Shiffman, Debra Sherman, Phil Stewart and Matthew Goldstein; Editing by Warren Strobel, Todd Eastham and Philip Barbara)
+(Additional reporting by David Ingram, John Shiffman, Debra Sherman, Phil Stewart and Matthew Goldstein; Editing by Warren Strobel and Todd Eastham)

+* Two senior Samsung Group execs offer to resign - Yonhap (Updates with Yonhap report on 2 senior Samsung executives' offer to resign; changes slug)

+TOKYO, Feb 24 From the "Rocky" theme to cash handouts and early "Premium Friday" finishes, a small but growing number of companies in workaholic Japan are getting creative with the ways they're getting employees out the door early.